 Ebrahim Dolatabadi was secretly executed six days after sentencing, the Hengaw rights group says.
 Photo: Hengaw

-Iran executes three protesters amid surge in death penalty cases, rights groups say
+Iran executes three protesters amid surge in death penalty cases

 Iran has executed three men connected to recent anti-government protests, human rights groups have said, amid what they describe as a broader escalation in the use of the death penalty against political prisoners.

-The Norway-based Iran Human Rights organisation said on X that the three men, identified as Mehdi Rasouli, Mohammadreza Miri and Ebrahim Dolatabadi, were executed in the northeastern city of Mashhad.
+The Norway-based Iran Human Rights organisation said the three men, identified as Mehdi Rasouli, Mohammadreza Miri and Ebrahim Dolatabadi, were executed in the north-eastern city of Mashhad.

-IHR said they were arrested during protests in January in the city and were subsequently sentenced to death after what it described as “grossly unfair trials” before Revolutionary Courts.
+They were arrested during protests in January and were subsequently sentenced to death after what IHR described as “grossly unfair trials” before Revolutionary Courts.

-At least 28 political prisoners have been executed in Iran since March 18, including 14 people arrested during protests, 10 linked to banned opposition groups, and four accused of spying for Israel, said IHR director Mahmood Amiry-Moghaddam.
+Iran has executed at least 28 political prisoners since March 18, including 14 people arrested during protests, 10 linked to banned opposition groups and four accused of spying for Israel, said IHR director Mahmood Amiry-Moghaddam.

 “This number of executions of political prisoners in such a short time is unprecedented in at least the last three decades,” Mr Amiry-Moghaddam told The National.